-Details regarding the nomination process and seven categories of recognition may be found online at www.oshr.nc.gov/GAE.
-The deadline to submit nominations for 2022 ended April 14.
-For your convenience, a checklist to aid you in preparing your nomination and a listing of each Agency/University Governor’s Awards coordinator is available here.
-Below, you can click on “Past Recipients” to access all previous winners’ videos since 2015.
+Details regarding the nomination process and seven categories of recognition may be found on this page.
+For your convenience, a checklist to aid you in preparing your nomination and a listing of each Agency/University Governor’s Awards coordinator is available here or on the GAE Coordinators tab below.
+You can also find the “Past Recipients” tab below to access all previous winners’ videos since 2017.
 This will give you ideas of the qualities the Selection Committee will be looking for.

 Qualifying Employees